Dante Minniti: Early life and education

 Dante spent his childhood in Santa Fe, Argentina where he was born.
 He attended school at the Escuela Provincial No. 19 and his summer holidays were spent at the grandparent's house in San Javier, a nearby village where his great grandfather Angelo Minniti, settled at the beginnings of the XX th century, coming originally from Guardavalle, Provinzia di Catanzaro, Italy.

 His undergraduate studies were done at Universidad Nacional de Córdoba, Argentina, where he obtained his Licenciatura degree and started a long-life collaboration with Professor Juan José Clariá.
 In 1986 he attended the first Vatican Observatory Summer School (VOSS) at Castel Gandolfo, Vatican State.
 The school was about 'The Structure and Dynamics of Galaxies', with lectures from Vera Rubin, Martin McCarthy and Dave Latham.

 In 1988 with the mentorship of Fr.
 George Coyne and the support of the Vatican Observatory, he obtained the first 'Father Martin McCarthy' scholarship to carry out his graduate studies at the Department of Astronomy and Steward Observatory of the University of Arizona, where he obtained his PhD in 1993 with his thesis work on 'Kinematics and stellar populations of the galactic bulge' with Profs.
 Edward Olszewski, Jim Liebert and Simon White as doctoral advisors.

 Minniti obtained another PhD at the Universidad Nacional de Córdoba, Argentina in 1998, working on "Metal Poor Globular Clusters in the Milky Way" with Prof. Juan José Clariá as supervisor.
-Between 1993 and 1996, he obtained an ESO postdoctoral fellowship at the European Southern Observatory in Garching, Germany and then from the end of 1996 to 1999 an IGPP Fellowship at the Lawrence Livermore National Laboratory (Livermore, California, USA).
+Between 1993 and 1996, he obtained an ESO postdoctoral fellowship at the European Southern Observatory in Garching, Germany and then from the end of 1996 to 1999 an IGPP Fellowship at the Lawrence Livermore National Laboratory (Livermore, California, US).

-In 1998 he moved to Chile as Professor at the Pontifical Catholic University of Chile, where he became Full Professor and Director of Research and Doctorate (2010–2012), then in 2014 he was invited to create the Doctoral Program on Astrophysics at Universidad Andrés Bello where he is Full Professor and former Director of the Institute of Astrophysics.
+In 1998 he moved to Chile as professor at the Pontifical Catholic University of Chile, where he became full professor and director of research and doctorate (2010–2012), then in 2014 he was invited to create the doctoral program on astrophysics at Universidad Andrés Bello, where he is full professor and former director of the Institute of Astrophysics.

-Awards and Memberships
+Awards and memberships

 In 2005 he received the John Simon Guggenheim Fellowship for his work on stellar populations.

 In 2008 he received the Scopus Prize in Physics and Astronomy.

 In 2008 he was appointed as Adjunct Scholar for the Vatican Observatory.

-That same year, he was also named Director of Research and Doctoral Programs at Pontificia Universidad Católica de Chile (2008–2011).
+That same year, he was also named director of research and doctoral programs at Pontifical Catholic University of Chile (2008–2011).

 In 2012 he became Member of the National Academy of Sciences of Argentina.

-From 2019 to 2023, he is an Associate Editor of the refereed journal Astronomy & Astrophysics.
+From 2019 to 2023, he is an associate editor of the refereed journal Astronomy & Astrophysics.